 According to Allen Cohen, the Fisher family’s attorney, the insurance company settled with the grieving family for an undisclosed amount well above the $75,000 the family was initially seeking.
 Explaining the settlement to CNN, Cohen said the payment “…is for their failure to exercise good faith toward their insured.”

-Stories like this should illustrate how it can sometimes be really difficult to obtain compensation for damages stemming from a car accident.
+It can sometimes be really difficult to obtain compensation for damages stemming from a car accident.
 It’s assumed that having a policy with good standing means your insurance carrier will be there for you.
 Sadly, this isn’t always the case.

 If you’ve been involved in a car accident in Colorado and are experiencing similar roadblocks to what the Fishers have endured, it’s important you discuss your case with an attorney who specializes in both auto accidents and bad faith insurance as soon as possible.